evwalt/dotfiles/README.md

 ## Housekeeping

-Take the following steps with Z shell commands on a weekly or regular basis to keep global packages up-to-date.
-The following commands are [aliases](./.aliases).
+Take the following steps with shell commands ([aliases](./.aliases)) on a weekly or regular basis to keep global packages up-to-date.

 ### Step 1